Serving the good people of South Carolina since 1933

 In 1934, all the banks in Woodruff, South Carolina had closed because of the depression.
 On March 1, 1934, General Arthur established the Woodruff Depository in the same building that became the home of Woodruff State Bank.
 In the 1940s, the Depository Charter changed and the institution became Woodruff State Bank.
 General Harry M. Arthur was President and Chairman of the Board, a position he held until his death in 1988.

 It was General Arthur’s philosophy that a customer is not an interruption in our work, he is the reason for it.
 General Arthur taught his bank family the true meaning of these words.
 He genuinely cared about people and constantly sought ways to provide the financial services needed so the people could prosper.
-Serving customers throughout South Carolina for nearly 85 years, Arthur State Bank continues to operate as one of the state’s oldest family-owned and operated community banks.
+Serving customers throughout South Carolina since 1933, Arthur State Bank continues to operate as one of the state’s oldest family-owned and operated community banks.

 Harry M. Arthur graduated from the Citadel, the Military College of South Carolina, at the top of his class in 1921.
 A veteran of World Wars I and II, he devoted a total of thirty-eight years to his country as a citizen soldier.
 General Arthur received major decorations from both the United States and the Republic of China.
 He retired as a Major General on October 1, 1959 after a meaningful contribution to the defense of our nation.

 General Arthur was a philanthropist and an industrialist.
 He combined knowledge and unlimited energy to become president of a chain mercantile operation and President of the South Carolina Bankers Association.
 He was very active with the South Carolina National Guard Association and a recipient of the Distinguished Public Service Award from the South Carolina Department of the American Legion.